-The number of Senators shall be sixty.
+The number of Senators, shall be fifty-six.
 A citizen to be eligible for membership of the Senate/Seanad must be a person eligible to become a member of the Chamber/Dáil Eireann, and must have reached the age of thirty-five years.
 Subject to any provision for the constitution of the first Senate/Seanad the term of office of a member of the Senate/Seanad shall be twelve years.

-One-fourth of the members of the Senate/Seanad Eireann shall be elected every three years from a panel constituted as hereinafter mentioned at an election at which the area of the jurisdiction of the Irish Free State/Saorstát Eireann shall form one electoral area, and the elections shall be held on principles of Proportional Representation.
+One-fourth of the members of the Senate/Seanad Eireann shall be elected every three years from a panel constituted as hereinafter mentioned at an election at which the Irish Free State/Saorstát Eireann shall form one electoral area, and the elections shall be held on principles of Proportional Representation.

-Before each election of members of the Senate/Seanad Eireann a panel shall be formed consisting of :-
+Before each election of members of the Senate/Seanad Eireann a panel shall be formed consisting of:-